Kyf4007/DeepH-HONPAS/README.md

 pip install pathos -i https://pypi.org/simple pip install psutil -i https://pypi.org/simple
 ```
 For the installation of PyTorch, please refer to the official website and select the suitable command for your system.
-For example, to install the latest version on a compatible GPU with CUDA (12.8) installed:
+For example, to install the cu121 version on a compatible GPU with CUDA (12.8):
 ```
-pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu128
+pip install torch==2.1.0+cu121 torchvision==0.16.0+cu121 torchaudio==2.1.0+cu121 --index-url https://download.pytorch.org/whl/cu121
 ```
 The version of PyTorch Geometric needs to be compatible with PyTorch version.
 To install PyTorch Geometric, additional libraries are necessary: 'pyg-lib', 'torch-cluster', 'torch-sparse', 'torch-scatter', 'torch-spline-conv'.
 Before installing PyTorch Geometric, please check the PyTorch version and whether CUDA is available:
 ```